wwsd/wwsd.github.io/_posts/2015-11-28-Hilightjs.md

 disqus: yes
 comments: no
 description: Here’s an easy one, to add code hilighting to your jekyll site...
-category: blog
+category: jekyll
-tags: [joshuacox, jekyll]
+tags: [javascript, blog, jekyll]
 ---

 Let’s add code hilighting to your jekyll site.
 You merely have to add a section like this to your head: